 Typically, the hormones that kick in during puberty cause girls’ breasts to grow, while boys’ breasts stay flat.

-Not every cisgender man will end up with flat breasts.
+Not every male will end up with flat breasts.

 For some, a condition called gynecomastia can lead to the development of larger male breasts.

 It’s usually the result of a hormone imbalance, such as low testosterone levels.

 - Mastitis.
 This is an infection of the breast tissue.
 It typically shows up as breast pain, swelling, and redness.

 - Cysts.
 These are fluid-filled sacs that can develop in the breast.

 - Fibroadenoma.
 This noncancerous tumor can form in the breast.

 These are all more common in female breasts, but they’re not unheard of among males.